robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Step 1
 ### Start with a Level 0 diagram for a use case
-- Single process
+- A single process (represents the system, no data stores)
-- Identify all External Interactors
+- Identify all External Interactors (EI)
-- Draw data flows to connect them
+- Draw data flows to connect EI & the process
 ---

 class: middle